Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

-Points in Figure~\ref{fig-lengths_fitted} present the numerically computed bond length distributions at various applied stresses and temperatures, while the solid lines correspond to the normalized curve $P_M$ from Equation~\eqref{eqn-M_fitting}.
+Circles in Figure~\ref{fig-lengths_fitted} present the numerically computed bond length distributions at various applied stresses and temperatures, while the solid lines correspond to the curve $P_M$ from Equation~\eqref{eqn-M_fitting}.
 Figure~\ref{fig-angles_fitted} contains similar results, but for the bond angle distributions.
-From the plots of Figure~\ref{fig-angles_fitted} we see that the analytical expression $P_B$, Equation~\eqref{eqn-B_fitting}, describes the data very well, apart from small discrepancies at the heights of the taller peak at the lower $T$ depicted and for the smaller values of stress.
-On the other hand, the analytical expression $P_M$ from Equation~\eqref{eqn-M_fitting} in Figure~\ref{fig-lengths_fitted} deviates from the numerically obtained distributions for the longer-bond peak at the larger values of applied stresses [Figures~\ref{fig-lengths_fitted}(d), (g) and (h)].
-Nonetheless, both expressions of Equations~\eqref{eqn-M_fitting} and \eqref{eqn-B_fitting} provide a useful analytical description of the underlying structural properties of the strained graphene at finite temperatures.
+These plots show that the analytical expressions presented above provide overall a reasonable description of the bond length and angle distributions in strained graphene, at various temperatures at least up to the values considered here.
+In Figure~\ref{fig-lengths_fitted}, at the larger values of applied stress and lower temperatures the analytical distribution $P_M$ of Equation~\eqref{eqn-M_fitting} underestimates the longer-bond (second) peak of the numerically obtained distributions [Figures~\ref{fig-lengths_fitted}(d), (g) and (h)]. {In Figure~\ref{fig-lengths_fitted}(h) we observe the greatest deviation of the analytical expression from the numerical data at the right-hand peak of the lowest temperature at $T=100$~K; in this case the difference is 8.7\%.} From the plots of Figure~\ref{fig-angles_fitted} we see that the analytical expression $P_B$, Equation~\eqref{eqn-B_fitting}, describes the data quite well, apart from small discrepancies at the heights of the taller peak at the lower temperatures depicted and for the smaller values of stress. {In Figure~\ref{fig-angles_fitted}(a) we observe the biggest deviation for the $T=100$~K case, where the value of the analytical expression is 4.1\% below that of the numerical data.} In any case, both expressions of Equations~\eqref{eqn-M_fitting} and \eqref{eqn-B_fitting} provide a useful analytical description of the underlying structural properties of the strained graphene at finite temperatures.